 - 1. Refusal or failure to properly display a parking decal may result in the issuance of a University Citation and/or suspension of campus driving and vehicle privileges. - 2.
 Refusal or failure to operate a motor vehicle in accordance with all applicable city, state, and campus traffic rules, including all directive signs governing the use of motor vehicles may result in the issuance of a University Citation, Uniform Traffic Citation, and/or suspension of campus driving and vehicle privileges. - 3.
 Refusal or failure to operate a motor vehicle in a safe manner may result in the issuance of a University Citation, Uniform Traffic Citation and/or suspension of campus driving and vehicle privileges. - 4.
 Refusal to stop a vehicle when signaled (voice, hand signal, flashlight, blue light, etc.) by a police or safety officer will result in the issuance of a University Citation or Uniform Traffic Citation AND the automatic suspension of campus driving and vehicle privileges for three months. - 5.
 Refusal to present a driver's license, Faulkner University I.D., and/or proof of insurance when requested by a police or safety officer will result in the issuance of a University Citation or Uniform Traffic Citation AND the automatic suspension of campus driving and vehicle privileges for three months. - 6.
+Texting while operating a motor vehicle on Campus is prohibited.
+This means while you are driving or while stopped at a stop sign or intersection.
+If you need to use the phone, please pull off the roadway into a parking lot and park and conduct your communications via phone.
+This is also a violation on the State Highways and Municipal Roadways.
+We have a lot of pedestrian traffic on the roadway and need you to focus while driving on Campus. - 7.
+Loud Music from vehicles and housing is prohibited while on Campus.
+This is also a local ordinance in Montgomery and is enforced on Campus to allow our staff and students to work and study without interruptions or distractions.
+This is also a safety issue, and prohibits the operators of motor vehicles on Campus from hearing alerts and warnings from emergency vehicles that may be responding to calls for service.

-Accumulated, repetitive, and/or flagrant abuses or violation of motor vehicle regulations may result in the issuance of a University Citation or Uniform Traffic Citation AND the automatic suspension of campus driving and vehicle privileges for three months. - 7.
+- 8. Accumulated, repetitive, and/or flagrant abuses or violation of motor vehicle regulations may result in the issuance of a University Citation or Uniform Traffic Citation AND the automatic suspension of campus driving and vehicle privileges for three months. - 9.
 Any persons lending their vehicles to others will be held responsible for any University Citations issued to the vehicle or other consequences.